Cubs vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has recorded 42 hits with six doubles, a triple, a home run and 14 walks.
-He has driven in 12 runs with one stolen base.
+- Arraez has six doubles, a triple, a home run, 14 walks and 12 RBI (45 total hits).
+He has swiped one base.

-- Arraez hopes to build on a seven-game hitting streak in this matchup.
-During his last 10 outings he is batting .400 with two doubles, six walks and five RBI.
+- Arraez has recorded at least one hit in eight straight games.
+During his last 10 outings he is hitting .457 with two doubles, five walks and three RBI.

 Arraez Recent Games